vantage-sh/docs.vantage.sh/docs/cost_reports.md

 For certain providers, like AWS, you can view individual resources.

 1. Add a filter for a provider, like AWS.
-The table below the graph contains costs grouped by service.
-2. Next to each listed service, observe a few icons.
+2. Next to each listed AWS service, observe a few icons.
 Click the **Costs by Resource** icon (looks like a set of different shapes).
 A full breakdown of all resource costs that make up the main AWS service is displayed.

 In the below example, two RDS instances are present in the account.
 The table displays how much each instance is driving in costs—without the need for any additional tagging.